PeterResutik/bme307/docs/qiime2_pipeline.md

 ### 8. Core metrics phylogenetic: alpha and beta diversities

-!!! failure "failure"
-    test

-!!! abstract "abstract"
-    test

-!!! danger "danger"
-    test

-!!! bug "bug"
-    test

-!!! example "example"
-    test

-!!! quote "quote"
-    test

-???+ success "success"
-    We will produce a number of core diversity metrics (alpha and beta) using a QIIME 2 pipeline, qiime diversity core-metrics-phylogenetic.

 !!! info "info"
-    We will produce a number of core diversity metrics (alpha and beta) using a QIIME 2 pipeline, qiime diversity core-metrics-phylogenetic.

-!!! important "important"
-    We will produce a number of core diversity metrics (alpha and beta) using a QIIME 2 pipeline, qiime diversity core-metrics-phylogenetic.

-???+ tip "tip"
-    We will produce a number of core diversity metrics (alpha and beta) using a QIIME 2 pipeline, qiime diversity core-metrics-phylogenetic.

-!!! warning "warning"
-    We will produce a number of core diversity metrics (alpha and beta) using a QIIME 2 pipeline, qiime diversity core-metrics-phylogenetic.

-!!! question "question"
     We will produce a number of core diversity metrics (alpha and beta) using a QIIME 2 pipeline, qiime diversity core-metrics-phylogenetic.

 ???+ note "info"
     The parameters we need to know include the path to our rooted tree (--i-phylogeny), the path to our feature table (--i-table), the sampling depth at which we would like to rarefy (--p-sampling-depth), the path to the sample information (--m-metadata-file), and the name of the directory we would like to save our results to (--output-dir).
 If you do not have a tree, or you are not interested in phylogenetic diversity metrics, you can also use qiime diversity core-metrics.
 We can speed up this command by including the --p-n-jobs-or-threads parameter.

 ???+ info "info?"
     - The rarefaction curve shows the sampling depth and the number of samples.
     - Meghna chose 40000 sampling depth here so that we can still look at all the 18 samples.